zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 This could include the reactor state point (fuel temperature, coolant temperature/density, etc.) or reactor power level.
-The cross section library contains only one state point so it is not defined here.
+The cross-section library contains only one state point, so it is not defined here.

 ### Global Parameters

-Global paremeters are parameters that may be referenced throughout the input file.
+Global parameters are parameters that may be referenced throughout the input file.
 This block is user specific with the purpose to simplify repeated variable entries.
 However, be careful to not override a default parameter option in a later block without meaning to.

-In regards to the multi-group cross section file, we define the library name and file location.
+Regarding the multi-group cross section file, we define the library name and file location.
-In addition, the cross section parameterization on the xml file is set.
+In addition, the cross-section parameterization on the xml file is set.
-We also define the materials as a "pseudo" mixture with a density of 1, referring to the homogenized cross sections from Serpent.
+Macroscopic cross sections are always defined with the "pseudo" denomination and a number density value of 1.

-If these definitions do not make sense now, we will walk-through their uses and meanings in the subsequent blocks.
+If these definitions do not make sense now, we will clarify their uses and meanings in the subsequent blocks.